andreaskaris/blog/docs/openshift/cpu-isolation-in-openshift.md

 +----------------------+------------------------------+
 ```

-In order to achieve such separation, administrators can configure a
+In order to achieve such separation, OpenShift administrators can configure a
 [PerformanceProfile](https://docs.openshift.com/container-platform/4.14/scalability_and_performance/cnf-create-performance-profiles.html)

 ```